Technical Support Specialist

 Essential Skills and Experience

-- Good written and oral communications skills necessary.
+Good written and oral communication skills.

-Preferred skills and experience
+Preferred Skills and Experience

-- Experience working in enterprise networking environments.
+- Experience working in enterprise network environments.

 Reporting to this position

-- No direct reports
+No direct reports.

 - Work environment: The noise level in the work environment is usually minimal.

-Information describing the university is available.
+Information describing the university is available on-line.

 Office of Human Resources